 I-2-1-5.Conducting Prehearing Case Analysis and Workup

-When a hearing office (HO) receives a case, HO staff (or the administrative law judge (ALJ), if otherwise stated in the referenced citation), will take the following actions:
+In addition to performing a prehearing analysis of evidentiary issues, as discussed in subsection B above, HO staff (or the ALJ, if otherwise stated in the referenced citation), will take the following actions:

 Ensure the claim(s) file is associated with the correct claimant.

-Determine if there are special handling procedures.
+Determine whether special handling procedures apply.
 See HALLEX I-2-1-55 D.

 Determine who is a party to the hearing.
 See HALLEX I-2-1-45.

 Determine the issues in the case.
 See generally HALLEX I-2-2.